meyer-d3v/Projects/README.md

-HI!
+Hi!

-This folder is just to show beginner level projects i have started with to help me learn multiple programming languages.
+This folder is to show beginner-level projects
+I have started with to help me learn multiple programming languages.

 Thank you for being here.
-Hope to see you soon!